pearcej/cppds/_sources/Recursion/ExploringaMaze.rst

 Let’s examine the code for the search function which we call ``searchFrom``.
 The code is shown in :ref:`Listing 3 <lst_mazesearch>`.
-Notice that this function takes three parameters: a maze object (vector of strings), the starting row, and the starting column.
-This is important because as a recursive function the search logically starts again with each recursive call.
+Notice that this function takes three parameters: a maze object (a vector of strings), the starting row, and the starting column.
+This is important because as a recursive function, the search logically starts again with each recursive call.

 .. _lst_mazesearch: